El Taco logo

 Kneeling in front row: Carolyn Florez (holding El Taco cake), Florence Leach, Barbi Leach.
 Standing in back row: Eileen Flores, Alfonso Vicuña, Siva, Ed Whetton, Ed's wife and son; remaining three names unknown).

-Abt 1974.
+About 1974.
 My cousin Bill Schaard was visiting us from Frankenmuth, Michigan.
 You can see McDonald's with the original golden arches in the background.
 Even though McDonald's was next door (just across Dearborn Ave.), El Taco's hamburgers were still a popular item on the menu.
 Not only did we have American-style Hamburgers and Cheeseburgers; we also had Taco burgers (similar to what we call a Sloppy Joe today), made with El Taco's signature spiced ground beef.
+Pictured Left-Right: Bill, Mom, Me, Dad.
+My friend Jackie Kelly is behind me.

 1974.
-Bill, Mom, me and dad.
+Bill, Mom, me and Dad.

 1974.
 Mom with employee Mickey Thompson.